 - switch off any music playing outside by 11pm

-- put a card through the letter boxes of people in your street and the streets behind your property stating: - the date and reason for the party - a name and contact number - time you intend to finish.
+- put a card through the letter boxes of people in your street and the streets behind your property stating: the date and reason for the party, a name and contact number, and the time you intend to finish.

-- consider where guests are going to park their cars - is this going to restrict access to other properties, cause difficulties for vehicles driving up and down the street?
+- consider where guests are going to park their cars.
+Is this going to restrict access to other properties or cause difficulties for vehicles driving up and down the street?

-- If you would like further advice please call 01753 875255, and speak to a member of the Neighbourhood Enforcement Team.
+If you would like further advice please call 01753 475111, and speak to the Customer Services Team.